Spring 2021 Application Questions

 Q: What engines and programming languages will you use?

-A: For Fall 2020, we plan on developing using the Unity game engine (partnered with C# scripts), but we're always adapting and integrating new technologies depending on the cohort's idea.
+A: For Spring 2021, we plan on developing using the Unity game engine (partnered with C# scripts), but we're always adapting and integrating new technologies depending on the cohort's idea.

 Q: Is everyone slotted into roles on the team?